mikeygio10/BanTools/README.md

  • /fre < player >
  - Freeze and unfreeze any player!
 (If player left while he/she is freezed the plugin will give a ban automatic)

+ • /bancheck < name >
+ - See any information about any player hay has been banned